kevinMudenge/kevinMudenge/README.md

 A Front End Web Developer | Aspiring Full Stack Developer from Kenya.

 ## About Me
-### I, Heart: Embracing Individuality in a World of Many
+### I, Heart.: Embracing Individuality in a World of Many

 What do you believe in?
 What drives you?

-I have a great passion in technology's impact to the world through web development, and its percularities.
-In addition to that, I enjoy designing websites, and bringing them to life as envisioned, as needed.
-This principle guides my approach to software development, focusing on user-centered design and user journeys ensuring that each project reflects the unique needs and experiences of its users.
+I have a deep passion on the impact of technology on the world, especially through web development and its unique intricacies.
+I also enjoy design, art and related works.
+Professionally I build and also partially design websites( primarilly focusing on user-centered design and user journeys) ensuring that each project after coding reflects the unique needs and experiences of its users: coding to solve a problem.

-For me, "heart" represents a deep commitment to solving the real world and I particularly enjoy working on solutions.
+Heart. represents a deep commitment to solving the real world.

 - 🌍 Working
 - 💼 Looking for: Front-end developer and/or related roles with a real-world impact.